g33k5p34k/PleistoDist/README.md

 ## Requirements

-As this package requires ArcPy to function, users need to have the following intalled in order to use PleistoDist:
+As this package requires ArcPy to function, users need to have the following installed in order to use PleistoDist:
 * Python 2.x (preferably Python 2.7.x)
 * ArcMap 10.x